ArnabBanik-repo/perf_testing/README.md

 ## Requirements
 1. Java-17
 2. Python-3
-3. A native linux env.
+3. A native linux env (or WSL-2 in windows)

 ## How to run
 1. Build the java project
 ```bash
 ./gradlew :clean :build :fatJar
 ```
-2. Bring the benchmark script to the root folder of the repo
+2. Bring the benchmark script to the root folder in the repo
 ```bash
 cp src/main/shell/benchmark .
 ```